fudosan-king/propolifevn/boxing/wp-content/plugins/lingotek-translation/readme.txt

 = Cloud-Based Translation Management System =

-Need access to a enterprise level Translation Management System designed to work directly with Wordpress and other content management systems allowing you can get complete transparent access with all your translation projects?
+Need access to an enterprise level Translation Management System designed to work directly with Wordpress and other content management systems, allowing you complete transparent access with all your translation projects?
 The cloud-based Lingotek Translation Management Systems helps your business access new markets and customers.
 Contact sales@lingotek.com for more information and pricing of these features.

 = Benefits =